Odaesan: History

 Odae-san has been a highly sacred mountain-cluster of Korean Buddhism ever since Master Jajang founded Woljeongsa Temple in its main valley and interred purported relics of Sakyamuni Gautama Buddha halfway up the southern slope of the Biro-bong Summit in 643 CE, after determining that it was geographically similar to China's Wutaishan and therefore also a doryang "residence" for Manjushri the Bodhisattva of Wisdom (Munsu-bosal in Korean).
 This was a result of his having visited Wutai-shan on Pilgrimage, and having had a revelation-vision of that deity in which he was told that he could find such a set of five peaks in his nation and would experience the Bodhisattva also living there.

-One of the four mountain-based (for protection) royal archive buildings of the Joseon Dynasty is located near the center of the Odae-san cluster, just north of Woljeong-sa, reconstructed near the end of 20th century.
+One of the four mountain-based (for protection) royal archive buildings of the Joseon is located near the center of the Odae-san cluster, just north of Woljeong-sa, reconstructed near the end of 20th century.
 It was founded in 1606 to house the Annals of the Joseon Dynasty and Uigwe or "Royal Protocols of the Joseon Dynasty".
 This is the only one of those archive buildings that was not burned during the Japanese invasions of Korea.
 This site for the archives within Odae-san was traditionally thought to be able to withstand fire, wind and water.
-In 1922 during the Korea under Japanese rule, many volumes and other relics from this archive were transferred to the at the Tokyo Imperial University, now the University of Tokyo, and later stored at the Imperial Household Agency.
+In 1922 during the Korea under Japanese rule, many volumes and other relics from this archive were transferred to the Tokyo Imperial University, now the University of Tokyo, and later stored at the Imperial Household Agency.
 Some of them were lost in the Great Kanto earthquake of 1927.
 In August 2010, the Japanese Prime Minister Naoto Kan announced the return of the remaining volumes and relics, to mark the centenary of the Japanese annexation of Korea.
 This was followed by the return of 1,200 volumes, including 150 from the Uigwe, in December 2011.
 They were received with great ceremony and subsequently exhibited at the National Palace Museum of Korea and then stored in the Gyujanggak Library of Seoul National University.

 In 1964, Iris odaesanensis was first discovered on the mountain and then named after the mountain.

 In a remote part of Odae-san, three peat high-moor fens (a rarity in Korea) in an area of just 2300 m2 were designated as the Odaesan National Park Wetlands under the international Ramsar Convention, on October 13, 2008.
 This area remains closed to the public due to ecological delicacy.